WMD-group/CarrierCapture.jl/README.md

 ## Examples

 The following examples are provided to illustrate some of the applications of these codes.
-The input data has been generated from density functional theory (DFT) using [VASP](https://www.vasp.at), but the framework can easily be adapted to accept input from other DFT calculators.
+The input data has been generated from density functional theory (DFT) using [VASP](https://www.vasp.at), but the framework can easily be adapted to accept output from other electronic structure calculators.

 * [Sn<sub>Zn</sub> in Cu<sub>2</sub>ZnSnS<sub>4</sub>](./example/Sn_Zn_CZTS): Harmonic approximation